gayatripatil1351-collab/gayatri-demo/README.md

 # gayatri-demo
-This is my first git repository
+This is my first git repository.
+Author-Gayatri patil